buildpacks/rfcs/text/0000-remove-stacks-mixins.md

 For Linux-based images, each field should be canonicalized against values specified in `/etc/os-release` (`$ID` and `$VERSION_ID`).
 The `os.version` field in an base image `config` may contain combined distribution and version information, but it is not used by the lifecycle.

 The `stacks` list in `buildpack.toml` is replaced by a `targets` list, where each entry corresponds to a different buildpack image that is exported into a [manifest index](https://github.com/opencontainers/image-spec/blob/master/image-index.md).
 Each entry may contain multiple valid values for Distribution and/or Version, but only a single OS, Architecture, and Variant.
+If the `targets` list is empty, a single target with `os = "linux"` and `arch = "x86_64"` is assumed by tools reading `buildpack.toml`.

 App image builds fail if the build image and selected run image have mismatched metadata.
 We may introduce flags or additional labels to skip this validation (e.g., for cross-compilation or minimal runtime base images).
 An image without a specified Distribution is compatible with images specifying any Distribution.
 An image specifying a Distribution without a Version is compatible with images specifying any Versions of that Distribution.

 When an app image is rebased, `pack rebase` will fail if the new run image and previous run image have mismatched metadata.
 This check may be skipped for Distribution and Version by passing a new `--force` flag to `pack rebase`.